 A really important take away from a poor review is to turn it into a learning experience for you and your staff.
 There is a chance that your practice was in the wrong in some way, and you might be able to improve a process or a staff member behavior by having a conversation about what went wrong and how you can avoid it in the future.
 Find the good in a bad situation and come up with a resolution that allows everyone to move on.

 Ask for the Good

-While it's a bummer to get stuck with bad reviews, one way to make them less noticable is to ask your most loyal patients for reviews of your practice.
-The more positive reviews for your practice the higher your rating will increase, making the negative reviews less meaningful.
+While it's a bummer to get stuck with bad reviews, one way to make them less noticeable is to ask your most loyal patients for reviews of your practice.
+The more positive reviews for your practice and higher your average rating, the less meaningful the negative reviews.

 Make reviewing as easy as possible for your patients.
 You can add a call to action on your website asking for reviews, or make a call out on your receipts and invoices reminding patients that they can support your practice through online reviews.